arefxv/FundRaising/README.md

 # FundRaising Smart Contract Suite 📜

 Welcome to the **FundRaising Smart Contract Suite**, a robust and scalable solution for decentralized crowdfunding.
-This suite supports contributions in both **ETH** and **USD**, offers customizable funding goals, and ensures only authorized withdrawals by the contract owner.
+This suite supports contributions in both **ETH** and **USD**, offers customizable funding goals, and ensures only authorized withdrawals by the contract owner

 Designed with **Foundry**, this repository includes core contracts, deployment scripts, and comprehensive tests, ensuring flexibility, security, and reliability.
-Whether you're building a fundraising platform, DAO treasury, or blockchain-based charity, this implementation provides a solid foundation.
+Whether you're building a fundraising platform, DAO treasury, or blockchain-based charity, this implementation provides a solid foundation

 ---
 ## Table of Contents